What we've been doing

 In addition, this drying action causes oxidation of exposed peat bogs which releases large quantities of carbon into the atmosphere.
 A 'healthy' bog accumulates carbon and absorbs CO2 from the atmosphere.

-The focus of the Exmoor Mires Project is to block drainage ditches using sustainable methods, local materials and local contractors in order to 're-wet' the bog, enabling it to retain water and carbon.
+The focus of the Exmoor Mires Partnership is to block drainage ditches using sustainable methods, local materials and local contractors in order to 're-wet' the bog, enabling it to retain water and carbon.

 During periods of heavy rainfall, re-wetted peat bogs slow down the run-off of water from land before steadily releasing it.
 This increased water storage has the effect of reducing the fluctuation of river flows, making flooding less likely, reducing soil erosion and the amount of silt entering rivers.